 Getting to Lombok & Gili Islands from Bali

-By public ferry – operates every two hours, 24 hours a day from Padang Bai (East Bali) to Lembar (West Lombok).
+The public ferry operates every two hours, 24 hours a day from Padang Bai (East Bali) to Lembar (West Lombok).
 Although cheap, the crossing time can be between 4-5 hours.
 The port is about 1 hour by car from the main tourist area of Senggigi.

-By fast boat – A number of fast boat services operate from Bali to the east coast of Lombok and Gili islands, including the Blue Water Express and Gili Getaway.
+By fast boat - Many fast boat services operate from Bali to the east coast of Lombok and Gili islands, including the Blue Water Express and Gili Getaway.
 Crossing times are between 1½-2 hours depending on destination.
-Advance booking essential during peak periods.
+Booking is essential during peak periods.

-By air – A number of airlines offer daily flights between Bali and Lombok.
+By air - Several airlines offer daily flights between Bali and Lombok.

 Where to Stay

-There is a good choice of boutique hotels on the west coast with a cluster around Senggigi, the most tourist-orientated town on Lombok.
+There is a good choice of boutique hotels on the West Coast with a cluster around Senggigi, the most tourist-orientated town in Lombok.

 For hotel recommendations, visit our Lombok Hotels page.

 Lombok and the Gili Islands enjoy a tropical monsoon climate with two seasons, dry (May to September) and wet (October to March).
 The wet season is characterised by brief afternoon rain showers—daytime temperatures average 27˚C to 32˚C along the west coast.